shilpai176/Task/README.md

 - Terraform installed on your local machine.
 - AWS CLI configured with proper credentials.
 - An AWS account with necessary permissions
-- We have configured aws account by using free trial account. as per the task requirement db-instance class is to db.t2.micro but it was not supported for free trial so we have changed the db.t3.micro
+- We have configured AWS account by using free trial account. as per the task requirement db-instance class is db.t2.micro but it was not supporting for free trial so we have changed the class as db.t3.micro
 - The Ubuntu 20.04 is not supported in free trial so I have configured the ubuntu-noble-24.04-amd64-server-20240801 version

 ## Customization